bartificer/programming-by-stealth/docs/pbs42.md

 ## Adding a Step Button

-Now that we can advance the game of life one step at a time using the JavaScript console we’re ready to add a button to the page to expose that functionality to users.
+Now that we can advance the game of life one step at a time using the JavaScript console, we’re ready to add a button to the page to expose that functionality to users.

 First, we’ll need some HTML markup for the button.
 At the moment the entire `<main>` element is used as the container for the CA. We should move the CA into a `<div>` within `<main>` so we can also add the button into `<main>`.
 This gives us the following new markup for the main section of the page: